mindspore-ai/docs/docs/federated/docs/source_en/image_classification_application.md

             export(train_network, data, label, file_name= mindir_name, file_format='MINDIR')  # Add the export statement to obtain the model file in MindIR format. print(losses)
     ```

+    When generating a MindIR format model file, you need to comment the statement `context.set_fl_context(**ctx)` in the [model.py](https://gitee.com/mindspore/mindspore/blob/master/tests/st/fl/mobile/src/model.py)file, and set `epoch` to 1.
+Running `model.py` requires [MindSpore](https://www.mindspore.cn/install/en) to be installed in the environment .
+The file `lenet_train.mindir` will be generated in the current path after running the script `model.py`.

     For details, see [here](https://www.mindspore.cn/docs/programming_guide/en/master/save_model.html#mindir).